 Let’s be honest: you may want to come to North America, but you just can’t quite bring yourself to dealing with the United States.
 I’m from there, and believe me, I know.
+How about a road trip across friendlier Canada instead?

-If coming from the US:
+If coming from the US to Canada:

 Border crossings are still reasonably straightforward, but you may be asked to show you’re able to show ‘strong ties’ to your home country.
 (This is what tripped me up when trying to enter Canada — between having a carful of stuff and no obvious ‘home’ to return to, the digital nomad life is one that confounds immigration agents worldwide!)
 Canada has already seen a fair bit of immigration (both legally and illegally) from Americans since the 2016 election.